Find Grad Schools

 11 Yearly Graduations

 The 2nd most popular school in the country for education/teaching of individuals with emotional disturbances majors who are seeking their graduate certificate is East Carolina University.
+Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
 During the most recent year for which we have data, 11 people received their graduate certificate in education/teaching of individuals with emotional disturbances from ECU.
-About 100% of this group were women, and 58% were students from an underrepresented racial-ethnic group.
+Of these students, 88% were women and 63% were members of underrepresented racial-ethnic groups.

 10 Yearly Graduations